South Carolina Announces Latest COVID-19 Update

 Testing in South Carolina

-As of May 13, DHEC’s Public Health Laboratory has conducted 23,192 tests for COVID-19.
-Of these tests, 2,905 were positive and 20,287 were negative.
-A total of 102,535 total tests by both DHEC’s Public Health Laboratory and private labs have been conducted in the state.
-DHEC’s Public Health Laboratory is operating extended hours and is testing specimens seven days a week.
-The Public Health Laboratory’s current timeframe for providing results to health care providers is 24-48 hours.
+As of yesterday, a total of 1,363,195 tests have been conducted in the state.
+See a detailed breakdown of tests in South Carolina on the Data and Projections webpage.
+DHEC’s Public Health Laboratory is operating extended hours and is testing specimens seven days a week, and the Public Health Laboratory’s current timeframe for providing results to health care providers is 24-48 hours.

 The total number of individual test results reported to DHEC yesterday statewide was 4,118 (not including antibody tests) and the percent positive was 13.8%.